segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 To track what data has been sent to Segment on previous syncs, Segment stores delta/diffs in tables within a single schema called `_segment_reverse_etl` in your data warehouse.
 You can choose which database/project in your warehouse this data lives in.

 ## Step 2: Connect your warehouse to the Data Graph

-> warning "Segment user permissions"
-> You must have Workspace Owner or Unify Read-only/Admin and Entities Admin permissions to set up Linked Profiles.

-> success ""
-> Before getting started with the Data Graph, be sure to set up your warehouse permissions.

 To connect your warehouse to the Data Graph:

 1. Navigate to **Unify > Data Graph**.
-- This should be a Unify space with Profiles Sync already set up.
+This should be a Unify space with Profiles Sync already set up.
 2. Click **Connect warehouse**.
 3. Select your warehouse type.
-- Note that Linked Audiences only supports Snowflake.
+**Note:** Linked Audiences only supports Snowflake.
 4. Enter your warehouse credentials.
 5. Test your connection, then click **Save**.

 ## Step 3: Build your Data Graph

-> warning ""
-> Warehouse schemas are case sensitive, so you'll need to reflect the schema, table, and column names based on how you case them in the warehouse.

 The Data Graph is a semantic layer that represents a subset of relevant business data that you'll use for audience targeting and personalization in downstream tools.
 Use the configuration language spec below to add models to build your Data Graph.
 The Data Graph currently supports 4 layers of depth, including the Profile entity.
+Warehouse schemas are case sensitive, so you'll need to reflect the schema, table, and column names based on how you case them in the warehouse.

 ### Define entities

 Use the parameters, definitions, and examples below to help you define entities.

 #### Profile

-The profile is a special class of entity.
-The profile is always defined at the top of the Data Graph, and there can only be one profile for a Data Graph.
+The profile is a special class of entity that is always defined at the top of the Data Graph, and there can only be one profile for a Data Graph.
 The profile entity corresponds to the Profiles Sync tables and models, such as profile traits.

 The parameters are: